lamttran/ECLasso/README.md

 # ECLasso
 An R package for quickly fitting the constrained lasso under one or more linear constraints using candidate subsets from the unconstrained lasso.
-This package is an implentation of the approach described in the manuscript "A fast solution to the lasso problem with equality constraints."
+This package is an implentation of the approach described in the manuscript: "A fast solution to the lasso problem with equality constraints."

 # Starting out
 Before using, please install and attach the required RcppArmadillo functions from https://github.com/lamttran/ADMMRcppArma with the following code (the devtools package is required):